top of page

 The morning my article went to press, teachers throughout the building cleared their schedules for the day to talk about the

-situation and the importance of no longer being bystanders to racial, ethnic, and sexual discrimination.
+situation and the importance of no longer being bystanders to racial, ethnic and sexual discrimination.
 While no one believes the culture of discrimination was created in an attempt to exclude students for their differences, everyone let it happen for so long because it was justified as jokes between friends.
-People needed to understand that this was not a joke, and kids with different skin colors, sexual orientations, and ethnic backgrounds were / are being constantly harassed.
+People needed to understand that this was not a joke, and kids with different skin colors, sexual orientations and ethnic backgrounds were / are being constantly harassed.

 While I am proud of all I have accomplished, my ambition continues to grow and my legacy continues to expand.
 To me, journalism is about connecting people through stories, and that is something that I refuse to live without.